 Consider fundus photography, which is done exclusively on one eye.
 Due to the lack of a unilateral or bilateral descriptor in CPT code 92134, payment is conditional on both sides being evaluated.

 The service is therefore regarded as limited if only one side is examined.
-The modifier 52 is omitted from the descriptor when the terms “unilateral” or “bilateral” exist.
+The modifier 52 is omitted from the descriptor when “unilateral” or “bilateral” exist.

 When discussing “unilateral or bilaterally,” the CPT specification for OCT (92134) for the retinal was included.
 I have been examined when using a bilateral surgery indication of the retina and the term “unilateral or bilateral.”
 Then the CTP code 92134 is used for the patient.